evrhartsuiker/PDBTokenizer/README.md

 conda activate venv
 ```

+### Installing Dependencies

+If all has gone corretly you should see a (venv) in front of you prompt.
+If not repeat the last steps.

-Install DSSP
+Install DSSP using conda

 ```{bash}
 conda install -c salilab dssp
 ```

-### Installing Dependencies

-If all has gone corretly you should see a (venv) in front of you prompt.
-If not repeat the last steps.

 Install the dependencies using the supplied requirements file.
 See the file dependencies/requirements.txt for package and version details.